 I can think of two reasons why this is not widely debated: people think it won’t happen in their lifetime or people want to avoid thinking about uncomfortable things.

 The latter reason is likely more common, but ignoring a problem does not make it disappear.
 If people thought about it they would realise that mass-unemployment (coupled with increased productivity) is likely to happen in our lifetime.
 It might be difficult (remember the AI over-optimism in the 80’s?), but there are no fundamental barriers to mechanising much of what we are willing to pay for with faux-intelligent computers within decades; in the end, the brain is a kind of computer.

 We can argue about the timeline.
-I think serious arguments putting it more than 100 years into the future will be rare; I would argue for it to take less than half a century and probably significantly earlier.
-The key is that innovation increases the sophistication of the tools we use to push innovation further, making the trend exponential (it’s not quite that simple, but roughly right).
+I think serious arguments putting it more than 100 years into the future will be rare; I would argue for it to take less than half a century and probably significantly less.
+The key is that innovation increases the sophistication of the tools we use to push innovation further, making the trend exponential (it’s not quite that simple, but it’s roughly right).
 Timing, however, is not the point.
 The point is that we’ll need to deal with it, bar a catastrophic event.

 The solution is in theory simple: redistribution in the form of a citizen salary (and I say that despite libertarian leanings).
 Politically this should be doable – widely established practices like unemployment benefits, social security, and state-funded healthcare already gives something for nothing.
 In practice, it might not be so simple.